December 2024

 What is Internal Control?
 Ensuring Financial Integrity and Operational Efficiency

 Internal control is a fundamental aspect of financial and operational management that helps organizations safeguard assets, ensure accurate financial reporting, and promote efficiency in business operations.
 It consists of policies, procedures, and mechanisms designed to prevent fraud, errors, and non-compliance with regulations.
 Effective internal control systems enhance accountability, minimize risks, and improve decision-making.
 This article explores the definition, objectives, components, and importance of internal control in business operations.
-1. Understanding Internal Control A.… Read more
+According to the Committee of Sponsoring Organizations of the Treadway Commission (COSO), internal control is “a process designed to provide reasonable assurance regarding the achievement of objectives in the categories of operations, reporting, and compliance.”… Read more

 Accounting